exercism/lua/concepts/basics/introduction.md

 -- create a table and assign its reference to tbl local tbl = {}

--- new entry with key "x" and value 1 tbl['x'] = 1
+-- new entry with key 'x' and value 1 tbl['x'] = 1

 -- printing the value
 print(tbl['x'])  --> 1

--- not initialized table fields evalute to nil print(tbl['y'])  --> nil
+-- uninitialized table fields evaluate to nil print(tbl['y'])  --> nil

 -- there is also syntactic sugar - the following is the same as above